nixworks/public/news/2016/05/4/README.md

 Quantum computing is computing at its most esoteric.
 But by sharing its prototype with the world at large, IBM hopes to change that.

 ### [Real Madrid beat Manchester City 1&ndash;0 to set-up a UEFA Champions League Final against city rivals Atletico Madrid on May 28, in Milan, Italy.
 It will be a repeat of the 2014 UEFA Champions League Final. ](/news/2016/05/4/real-madrid-beat-manchester-city-1-ndash-0-to-set-up-a-uefa-champions-league-final-against-city-rivals-atla-c-tico-madrid-on-may-28-in-milan.md)
-_Context: 2014 UEFA Champions League Final, 2015–16 UEFA Champions League, Atlético Madrid, Manchester City, Milan, Italy, Real Madrid, UEFA Champions League Final, city rivals_
+_Context: 2014 UEFA Champions League Final, 2015-16 UEFA Champions League, Atletico Madrid, Manchester City, Milan, Italy, Real Madrid, UEFA Champions League Final, city rivals_

 ## [Previous Day...](/news/2016/05/3/index.md)